 Students are assessed by sitting for school-based half-yearly examinations and centrally-set annual exams at the end of the year.
-Continuous formative assessment of the students’ work also takes place.
-At the end of the compulsory education (Year 11), students sit for their Annual Examinations for Secondary schools and the marks attained form part of the Secondary School Certificate and Profile (SSC&P).
-This certification shows a record of achievement based on the students’ profiling in formal, non-formal and informal educational experiences taking into account students’ attendance and development of personal qualities and abilities during the five years of secondary schooling.
-This new certificate has the advantage that it accredited at either Level 1, Level 2 or Level 3 of the Malta Qualifications Framework (MQF) and the European Qualifications Framework for Lifelong Learning (EQF).
+Continuous formative assessment of the student's work also takes place.
+At the end of the compulsory education (Year 11), students sit for their Annual Examinations for Secondary schools, and the marks attained form part of the Secondary School Certificate and Profile (SSC&P).
+This certification shows a record of achievement based on the students’ profiling in formal, non-formal, and informal educational experiences taking into account students’ attendance and development of personal qualities and abilities during the five years of secondary schooling.
+This new certificate has the advantage that it is accredited at either Level 1, Level 2 or Level 3 of the Malta Qualifications Framework (MQF) and the European Qualifications Framework for Lifelong Learning (EQF).
 A detailed transcript is also issued by the school.
 Students may also sit for the Secondary Education Certificate (SEC) examinations set by the Matriculation and Secondary Education Certificate (MATSEC) Board of the University of Malta.

-At the end of compulsory education students can further their education and training in higher and post-secondary and tertiary educational institutions.
+At the end of compulsory education, students can further their education and training in higher and post-secondary, and tertiary educational institutions.

 Tertiary Education: Tertiary education in Malta is provided mainly by the University of Malta which is an autonomous and self-governing body, totally funded by the Government.
 The University structure has been reviewed according to the Bologna Process Framework which envisaged the establishment of the European Higher Education Area by 2010.
 The governing bodies of the university are the Council and the Senate.